fedlinker/react-bootstrap/README.md

 All the components are built with these dependencies below:

 - `@emotion/core`: **css-in-js** library.
-- `theme-ui`: support theme function with emotion.
+- `styled-system`: support theme function with emotion.
 - `polished`: color transformer.
 - `@fedlinker/font-awesome`: react components of font-awesome icons.